johnsonn573/ASM_code_repository/README.md

 ## Global ASM and Manhattan plots (Figure 2)

-This step required the following input files:    \
+Global ASM and manhattan plots required the following input files:    \
     \
 An Ensembl GTF file with a prefix (i.e. "chr") added to each chromosome for the purpose of consistent formatting.    \
 prefixed_Homo_sapiens.GRCh38.87.chr.gtf    \